SEI-R-2-22/u3_lesson_redux_middleware/README.md

 ## Services

 On the frontend, inside our `src` directory, we have a directory called `services`.
 A "Service" is a file that contains a group of functions that handle the axios call for a particular endpoint.
 You should typically group and name service files by the endpoint they interact with.
+We are creating a Client in our services/index.js file, and importing into here to use

 In this example, we have a file called `DepartmentService`.
 Its job is to handle all of our axios calls for our departments endpoint.
 Take a look: